philou/philou.github.com/source/_posts/2017-09-22-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-4.markdown

 We'd like to spend less time fixing bugs.
 At the same time, we know that we started to spend more time on bug fixing when we [started exploratory testing](/how-we-started-exploratory-testing/).

-One easy way to do less bug fixing would be to stop exploratory testing altogether !
-Let's check the pros and the cons of exploratory testing :
+We thought that one easy way to do less bug fixing was to stop exploratory testing altogether !
+We listed the pros and the cons of exploratory testing.

 ### The obvious cons